Master Productivity: 15 Expert-Approved Daily Tips

 8. Schedule Your Tasks

 One of my favorite productivity tips is to schedule your tasks.
-Many people know what they need to get done each week but choose what they’re going to work on when they sit down at their desks each day.
+Many people know what they need to get done each week but choose what they’ll work on when they sit down at their desks each day.

-If you want to be more productive and get more done in a timely manner, you should schedule all of your tasks for the week, no matter how small they are.
-For example, many content marketers do this by creating a content calendar where they plan out what posts they’ll write each day, what day they’ll edit those posts, and so on.
+If you want to be more productive and get more done promptly, you should schedule all of your tasks for the week, no matter how small they are.
+For example, many content marketers create a calendar to plan what posts they’ll write each day, what day they’ll edit those posts, and so on.

 This allows you to see what you need to get done each week at a glance, and it will help you stay on track.
-When you schedule all of your tasks in a calendar app, it’s much easier to manage your time vs. working on whatever you feel like doing at the moment.
+Scheduling your tasks in a calendar app makes it much easier to manage your time than working on whatever you feel like doing now.

 Allison Hott, Content Marketer, OptinMonster